Fordi/buildless/docs/asyncComponent.md

 if the component has not yet been imported, or the loaded component if it has.

-The variant, `asyncComponent({ path, names, Loading })` behaves similarly, but returns an object with matching named to `names`, which are then unpacked once the module has loaded.
+The variant, `asyncComponent({ path, names, Loading })` behaves similarly, but returns an object with keys matching `names`, which are then unpacked once the module has loaded.

 The components returned can be used like any other component.